By Andrew Catania

 The VGS yes I have

-EverTune Bridge, you tune it once and it stays in tune forever.
-That together with a true temperament fretboard makes it just an amazing studio tool.
-The right personality is the crazy looking frets you know but it’s perfect in tone on all the frets and the intonation is fantastic.
+EverTune Bridge, you tune it once, and it stays in tune forever.
+That together with a genuine temperament fretboard makes it just a fantastic studio tool.
+The right personality is the crazy looking frets you know but it’s perfect in tone on all the frets, and the intonation is excellent.
 You can take chords that you didn’t think was possible and it sounds so clean.
 I would say that’s one of the best studio tools I ever had.